In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 13. Accessibility

-There’s no formal set of standards to follow, but the Americans with Disabilities Act suggests doing several things:
+There’s no single universal law to copy-paste, but Americans with Disabilities Act suggests several best practices:

 14. Responsive Design